emad-elsaid/library/README.md

 # What's done so far:

-- So far it's single user. for local use
-- Allows adding books and taking pictures for covers from phones.
+- Allows adding books and taking pictures for covers from phone
 - Allows creating book shelves
 - Each book can be put in one shelf like real books. no multiple lists nonsense.
 - User login